deepakjois/hs-logo/README.md

-Logo interpreter written in Haskell
+Logo interpreter written in Haskell, specialized for turtle graphics.
+Still very much a WIP.